wormholelabs-xyz/example-messaging-executor/README.md

 Execution Quote - A quote for execution for a given source and destination chain.
 Quotes are signed by the Quoter.

-Execution Request - A request generated on-chain or off-chain for a given message (e.g. Modular Message, VAA v1, etc) to be executed on another chain.
+Execution Request - A request generated on-chain or off-chain for a given message (e.g. NTT, VAA v1, etc) to be executed on another chain.

 Quoter - An off-chain service which provides pricing for execution.
 A Relay Provider is uniquely identified by their Quoter’s EVM public key.